-Serbia: Coal-fired power plant Kolubara B- spatial plan issued9.
-June 2020. / News Serbia Energy
+Serbia: Coal-fired power plant Kolubara B- spatial plan issued, News Serbia Energy

 Serbia continues to develop coal power plant projects.
 The country is arguing that “it is not possible” to replace the fossil fuel with other sources “in the near term.”
 It is also worrying that the country still has no desulfurization systems at power plants that utilize coal.
 Within the development of a new thermal power plant project in central Serbia, the Ministry of Construction, Transport and Infrastructure published the draft spatial plan for the special purpose area and the strategic environmental impact assessment report.
 The government has revived the Kolubara B project, abandoned three decades ago, and hired PowerChina to install a 350 MW unit by year-end 2024.